 “They can also approve changes in production when they’re happy it’s ready for prime time,” says Peter.

-After switching to Unleash and having one standard way of creating feature toggles, it’s become a lot easier and faster for Storebrand’s developer teams to work with feature toggles.
+After switching to Unleash and having one standard way of creating feature flags, it’s become a lot easier and faster for Storebrand’s developer teams to work with feature flags.

 Now it’s a smooth process for less-experienced developers and even non-technical people to be involved.